ian-wheeler/meriplex-obsidian-vault/templates/sop-template.md

 _List the roles involved and their responsibilities related to the procedures, rules, or configurations._
 ## Procedures

+_List the step-by-step instructions for carrying out the tasks related to the SOP, ensuring accuracy, consistency, and compliance with the defined standards._
 ### **_Procedure 1 Title_**
 1. {{Step 1}}
 2. {{Step 2}}